ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    {: pre}

 1. Locate the service `kubernetesnodeapp` linked to your application.
 1. Make note of the the public port the service is listening on.
-The port is a 5-digit number(e.g., 31569) under `PORT(S)`.
+The port is a 5-digit number(for example, 31569) under `PORT(S)`.
 1. Identify a public IP of a worker node with the command below:
    ```sh
    ibmcloud ks workers --cluster $MYCLUSTER
    ```
    {: pre}

 1. For VPC the IP addresses of the clusters are private to the VPC.
-These will not be accessable from your desktop but can be accessed by opening the **Web Terminal** from the Kubernetes cluster console UI.
+These will not be accessible from your desktop but can be accessed by opening the **Web Terminal** from the Kubernetes cluster console UI.
 See [Using the Kubernetes web terminal in your web browser](https://{DomainName}/docs/containers?topic=containers-cs_cli_install#cli_web)
 1. Access the application at `http://worker-ip-address:portnumber/`:
    ```sh
    curl http://<worker-ip-address>:<portnumber>